 Once you have installed Remote Update Manager on each client machine, you can invoke it remotely through command line or from remote management tools.

 Remote Update Manager is meant only for a subsection of Adobe Desktop products.
 It cannot be used for some native installer applications such as Adobe Edge Code, Edge Reflow, and Gaming SDK.
-Browser plug-ins such as Flash Player and for Adobe Reader, Acrobat Professional, and Adobe AIR application updates are also not supported.
+Browser plug-ins such as Flash Player and for Adobe AIR application updates are also not supported.

 To set up a local update server (AUSST) in your enterprise setup, see “Adobe Update Server Setup Tool”